-Eventually, Jon took a more focused position, as the department’s communications coordinator, Jon is tasked with telling the story of a world-class radiology department, and communicating across an array of platforms its innovative research, education and imaging technology that improves patient outcomes.
+Eventually, Jon took a more focused position, as the department’s communications coordinator, allowing him to focus on telling the story of a world-class radiology department, and communicating across an array of platforms its innovative research, education and imaging technology that improves patient outcomes.
 But after seven years, he was ready for a new challenge.

 Today, he is the inaugural communications coordinator for the Department of Internal Medicine, the largest department at UT Southwestern, with more than 700 faculty physicians and 1,200 classified staff.
 For Jon, it’s like working in the Radiology department, but on steroids.